 It’s made of 70% cotton and 30% polyester making this bag both durable and weatherproof.

 The front panel is also triple-coated with water-resistant treatment so everything inside your bag remains safe and dry under light rain.

 The padded shoulder straps and breathable mesh panels make travel feel comfortable.
 It also has an adjustable sternum strap for additional support.

-Side compression straps help keep your items stable and secure, but can also be loosened to expand the bag up to 35%.
+Side straps help keep your items stable and secure, but can also be loosened to expand the bag up to 35%.